sidecartridge/sidecart-site-dev-docs/configuration.md

 2. **Usage**: When ROM delay is active, ROM emulation isn't immediate post-power-up.
 Activation occurs after holding down the `SELECT` button for over a second.

-{: .warning }
+{: .important }
-**Important**: Given the `SELECT` button's dual function, you cannot access the `Configurator` mode using it directly.
+Given the `SELECT` button's dual function, you cannot access the `Configurator` mode using it directly.
 After enabling the ROM, press `SELECT` again to access the `Configurator` mode.
-{: .warning}
+{: .important}

 ## Floppies Emulation configuration (PREVIEW)

 {: .warning }
-**Preview Notice**: The Floppies Emulation feature is currently in preview.
+The Floppies Emulation feature is currently in preview.
 It remains under active development.
 If you opt to use it in read-write mode, ensure backups are made of your floppy images.
 {: .warning}

 The Floppies Emulation represents a significant enhancement to the SidecarT board.
 With this, the Atari ST can interface with floppy images on a microSD card as though they were actual floppy disks.
 Here's how to get started with Floppies Emulation.